kevinlekiller/kwin-effect-shaders/README.md

 Modify the `1_settings.glsl` file.

-If shader(s) are enabled, Modifying the settings will trigger the shader(s) to be reloaded.
+The settings file is monitored, any changes you make to the file will be applied to any enabled shaders in real time.

 For example, to enable Adaptive sharpen: